SFDigitalServices/sffd-microservice/README.md

     FIRE_DB_URL - Url to the fire db
-    DS_PROXY_TOKEN - header value to access the proxy server FIRE_API_KEY - header value to access the fire db ACCESS_KEY (optional) - access key to lock down access (for example, only respond to requests from apigee)
+    DS_PROXY_TOKEN - header value to access the proxy server FIRE_API_KEY - header value to access the fire db ACCESS_KEY - access key to lock down access (for example, only respond to requests from apigee)

 Install Pipenv (if needed)
 > $ pip install --user pipenv